daknuett/py_register_machine/README.md

 a register machine written in c and python3

 You can write programs for the machine using some kind of assembly language.
-Compile it using the assembler.py package.
+Compile it using the assembler module.

 (C) 2015 Daniel Knuettel